BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 !enc(151)

-Before we do anything else, talk to the backpacker nearby a dumpster down from the Pokémart.
-If you give him $5000 he will give you the *Magnetic Lure*, an amazing item that, when equipped by your party leader, guarantees you will encounter a Pokémon you haven't caught yet in an area.
+Before we do anything else, talk to the backpacker nearby a dumpster down from the Pokemart.
+If you give him $5000 he will give you the *Magnetic Lure*, an amazing item that, when equipped by your party leader, guarantees you will encounter a Pokemon you haven't caught yet in an area.
 No more do you have to aimlessly wander around an area looking for that 4% encounter!

 Nearby, on clear days, you'll find another snax vendor.

-!shop("Beryl Ward Snax", [["PokéSnax", 200]])
+!shop("Beryl Ward Snax", [["PokeSnax", 200]])

 Enter the building up and to the left from this guy.
 On a sunny day, go onto the rooftop to be able to obtain **Helioptile** in exchange for some snax.
-Inside the Pokémon center, an NPC will tell you a password: *easyhms*.
+Inside the Pokemon center, an NPC will tell you a password: *easyhms*.

 Around the town, you can find 2 hidden *Blue Shards*, *Escape Rope*, *Fighting Gem*, *Potion*, *Red Shard*, and *HP Up*.

-Continuing to the left into the cemetery area, you can find hidden *Elemental Seed* and *Poké Ball*.
+Continuing to the left into the cemetery area, you can find hidden *Elemental Seed* and *Poke Ball*.

 !enc(152)